Skip to main content

 Why choose ftUSD

 • On‑chain transparency.
-Collateral, parameters, and flows are visible and programmatic.
+CollateralAssets allowed as collateral and the maximum per‑asset size configured to manage concentration and risk.View glossary entry, parameters, and flows are visible and programmatic.

 How ftUSD works

-2. Borrow a hedging asset (e.g., Sonic “S”) against that collateral, creating a short leg (you owe S).
+2. Borrow a hedging asset (e.g., Sonic "S") against that collateralAssets allowed as collateral and the maximum per‑asset size configured to manage concentration and risk.View glossary entry, creating a short leg (you owe S).

 3. Review the quote and confirm.